On the selection of models for the high-frequency quasiperiodic oscillations of black holes: The mass problem: Quality of the models

 Let us suppose that we could add more and more objects that share common properties to our sample.
 Then the values of $m_{\rm obs}$ would span an interval which would coincide with the unit interval in the ideal case\footnote{$m_{\rm obs}$ would cover the entire unit interval, if the spin of the black hole which has produced a give set of values for the HF and LF QPOs could take any value in the interval $[a_{\rm min}$, 1].}.
 Since no model is perfect the two intervals would not overlap completely.
 Significant discrepancy between the prediction and the observations would be an indication of a bad model.
 Let us assume that the expectation value of $m_{\rm obs}$, i.e. the population mean $\mu_{m_{\rm obs}}$, was known.
 It represents the average prediction of a given model.
 The inverted transformation (\ref{projection}) allows us to find the best estimate of the mass: $M_{\rm best\, estimate}=M(\mu_{m_{\rm obs}})$.
 If $\mu_{m_{\rm obs}}<0$ or $\mu_{m_{\rm obs}}>1$ then the model tends to, respectively, overestimate or underestimate the masses of the objects.
 In case $\mu_{m_{\rm obs}}=0.5$ the model is in complete agreement with the observations.
 Since the population is unknown we will work with the available sample which consists of only three objects.

-The average relative position $\bar{m}_{\rm obs}$\footnote{See appendix \ref{app_stat} for this an all other formulas in the current section.}, i.e. the sample mean, serves as an estimate of the population mean $\mu_{m_{\rm obs}}$, $\widehat{\mu}_{m_{\rm obs}}=\bar{m}_{\rm obs}$ as usual.
-The sample's standard deviation $s_{m_{\rm obs}}$ shows how strong the tendency that the models reveal is.
-Small values of $s_{m_{\rm obs}}$ mean that all the observations group in a narrow interval.
-The standard error of the sample mean (SEM), which tells us how far is the sample mean likely to be from the population mean, is given by $s_{m_{\rm obs}}/\sqrt{N}$, where $N=3$ in our case.
+The average relative position $\bar{m}_{\rm obs}$\footnote{See appendix \ref{app_stat} for this and all the other formulas used in the current section.}, i.e. the sample mean, serves as an estimate of the population mean $\mu_{m_{\rm obs}}$, $\widehat{\mu}_{m_{\rm obs}}=\bar{m}_{\rm obs}$ as usual.
+The sample's standard deviation SD shows how strong the tendency that the models reveal is.
+Small values of SD mean that all the observations group in a narrow interval.
+The standard error of the sample mean (SEM), which tells us how far is the sample mean likely to be from the population mean, is given by $SD/\sqrt{N}$, where $N=3$ in our case.

 The results from the averaging of these quantities over the available sample of three objects for each of the nine studied models is given in Table~\ref{stats}.